Hoe Street – Improvements to Juniper Pocket Park

 How to get in touch:

-Please follow the below links to view the engagement boards and comment on the pocket park design via our short survey.
+Please follow the below links to view the engagement boards on the project, presented to the public for comments and suggestions in December 2023.

 If you have any questions about this project you can contact us by emailing regeneration@walthamforest.gov.uk (external link)